Occupational Exposures to Blood-Borne Viral Infections

 2) An HIV antibody blood test should be offered to the exposed individual to establish the baseline serologic status.
 In addition to HIV antibody testing in the source patient, consideration may be given to plasma HIV RNA testing of the source patient in certain settings, such as possible acute seroconversion or an inconclusive HIV antibody result.

-3) Where there is a risk of HIV transmission (depending on the type of exposure and underlying probability of HIV in the source patient) (Table 2), it is recommended to start a postexposure prophylaxis antiviral regimen as soon as possible (optimally within 1-2 hours, but not later than 48 hours after the exposure, or 72 hours in exceptional cases).
+3) Where there is a risk of HIV transmission (depending on the type of exposure and underlying probability of HIV in the source patient) (Table 2), it is recommended to start a postexposure prophylaxis antiviral regimen as soon as possible (optimally within 1-2 h, but not later than 48 h after the exposure, or 72 h in exceptional cases).
 Our current practice is to use a 3-drug antiretroviral regimen: a 2 nucleoside/nucleotide analogue reverse transcriptase inhibitor combination (tenofovir + emtricitabine) + an integrase inhibitor (raltegravir or dolutegravir) as a preferred choiceEvidence 1Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data and extrapolation from animal studies.
 Kuhar DT, Henderson DK, Struble KA, et al; US Public Health Service Working Group.
 Updated US Public Health Service guidelines for the management of occupational exposures to human immunodeficiency virus and recommendations for postexposure prophylaxis.
 Infect Control Hosp Epidemiol.
 2013 Sep;34(9):875-92. doi: 10.1086/672271.
 Erratum in: Infect Control Hosp Epidemiol.
 2013 Nov;34(11):1238.
 Dosage error in article text.
 PMID: 23917901.; alternative regimens may also be considered in special circumstances by specialists or if certain drugs are not available.
 Medications included in an HIV postexposure prophylaxis regimen should be selected to optimize adverse-effect and toxicity profiles and a convenient dosing schedule to encourage completion of the regimen.
 Treatment should be continued for 4 weeks if the source patient is positive or the HIV status of the source patient is unknown, but it should be discontinued if HIV infection has been excluded in the source patient.

 4) If the exposed individual may be pregnant, it is recommended to obtain a pregnancy test.
 It is good practice to perform a complete blood count (CBC) and tests of kidney function at baseline and repeat them at 2 and 4 weeks if any abnormalities were detected.